tramontinn/tramontinn/README.md

 ### Welcome to my profile! 💻

-- 🔭 I’m currently working on Suport and making personal projects;
+- 🔭 I’m currently working on Suport and making personal projects for study;
-- 🌱 I’m currently learning Javascript, HTML and CSS;
+- 🌱 I’m currently learning Javascript, HTML, CSS, React and MySQL;
 - 📫 How to reach me: gvtramontin@gmail.com;
 - 👾 Learning about Front-end.
 ##